 gem 'simplecov-lcov'

-Second, we’ll change some Simplecov-related configuration in our spec_helper
+Then change some Simplecov-related configuration in your spec_helper

 :